Format:

 How long does it take to complete a cybersecurity bootcamp?

 This course is designed to be completed in 6 months or less depending on how much time you dedicate each week.
-It is completely self-paced with you in the driver’s seat.
+It is completely flexible with you in the driver’s seat.

 What is the salary of someone working in cybersecurity?